Conrad Weidenhammer

 Conrad Weidenhammer (January 27, 1866 – January 19, 1919) was a farmer and provincial level politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1913 to 1917 sitting with the Conservative caucus.

 Early life

 Weidenhammer's wife gave birth to a daughter at Elmira, Canada West, on March 24, 1896.

 Political career

 Weidenhammer ran for a seat to the Alberta Legislature in the 1905 Alberta general election.
 He ran as the Conservative candidate in the electoral district of Stony Plain but finished a distant third place, losing to Liberal candidate John McPherson.

-McPherson and Weidenhammer would run against each other once again in the 1913 Alberta general election.
-This time Weidenhammer would defeat McPherson in a straight contest winning over 60% of the popular vote.
+McPherson and Weidenhammer rsn against each other once again in the 1913 Alberta general election.
+This time Weidenhammer defeated McPherson in a straight contest winning over 60% of the popular vote.
 It is said he had the broad support of the local German community during the election.
-Weidenhammer would serve out his term in office before retiring from Alberta provincial politics in 1917.
+Weidenhammer served out his term in office before retiring from Alberta provincial politics in 1917.
 He died in 1919.